Jackam-spec/BookTime/README.md

 # BookTime
-An ecommerce store created as I master Django Framework
+An ecommerce store created as I master Django Framework.
+A learning project.